What is Amazon Web Services, and what expertise does the MaybeWorks team have

 • When the user saves the assemblies, they are uploaded to AWS S3 and then stored in the DB.
 Illustrations are saved in 4 different resolutions.
 The frontend has no access to the original quality Illustration to protect and reduce the site's loading time.

 • When saving the design in DB, a preview of the first page is also saved (AWS S3) along with all its parameters and assemblies (in DB).
-When exporting designs, the backend interacts with the Render-backend, which acts as a microservice.
+When exporting designs, the backend interacts with the Render-backend, which acts as a microservice software architecture.

 • AWS EC2 hosts the project instance.